When Not To Use GatsbyJS?

 What can I use instead of Gatsby?

-There are a number of different solutions you can use instead of Gatsby, and they start with the likes of a general Create React App.
+There are a number of different solutions you can use instead, and they start with the likes of a general Create React App.

 What you can do is SSR parts of your app/site which will give you close to (if not all) of the benefits Gatsby has to offer.
 Then you’ve got Next.js.

-Next.js is a framework for React that’s very similar to Gatsby, which allows you to make requests server-side and then render server-side which’ll help speed up your site/app and give you good SEO benefits, too.
+Next.js is a framework for React that’s very similar to Gatsby.
+It allows you to make requests server-side and then render server-side which’ll help speed up your site/app and give you good SEO benefits, too.

 Chances are if Gatsby isn’t really working out, Next.js is going to be the one.